 Step 3.
 Cook the cabbage.

-After the cabbage loses some volume add a little bit of water and tomato sauce or tomato paste.
+After the cabbage loses some volume, add a little water and tomato sauce or paste.

 Also, add thyme and bay leaves.
 Then, add salt and pepper to taste.

 Allow it to simmer for 10 minutes until the ingredients get friendly with each other.

 Step 4.
 Place the pan in the oven.

 Place the pan in the oven and forget about it for about 45 minutes to an hour.
 The goal is to reduce the liquid in the pan and also caramelize the cabbage a little bit.

 It will make your house smell so good, and if your family is anything like mine, you will see them emerge from their respective rooms, wandering around the oven, trying to see what you are cooking.

 It does feed a crowd.
 We always make more because we love to pack the leftovers for work the next day.
 It is perfect for a Sunday meal with the family!

 Nothing better than cabbage with pork, and if you use some smoked meat, like ham, you will really fall in love with it!